Why don't you subtitle the WorldWatch news bulletins you broadcast each morning?

 Who decides the times at which the WorldWatch bulletins are broadcast?

-Generally, the schedule is dictated by availability of air time.
-Another consideration is to avoid clashes with SBS Radio's multi-channel analogue and digital networks.
+Generally, the schedule is dictated by availability of airtime.
+Another consideration is to avoid clashes with SBS Radio's multi-channel networks.
 This means that some of the major language news bulletins are outside peak hours.
-In order to give people an alternative, the WorldWatch bulletins are repeated or updated on SBS TWO.
-To access SBS's digital services requires a set-top box decoder or digital television set.
+Most WorldWatch bulletins are available via SBS On Demand and on SBS's language websites, making them available whenever people choose.

 Why isn't the BBC included in the WorldWatch schedule?